Facts of the Bodyboarding World Tour.

 APB asked the fans if the final day of the 2011 Zicatela Pro in Puerto Escondido was the greatest day of bodyboarding history?
 The name of the event in Mexico in 2011 was one of the most mentioned in the comments box ever.
 The final day of the Zicatela Pro had all the ingredients to make it an incredible day, the quarters final heats were as exciting as it gets, the waves were absolutely massive reaching 15ft on the biggest sets resulting of athletes needing jet skis assistance to reach the line up, the level and commitment displayed was phenomenal and, of course, may be the main reason of the event’s success was the fact it was broadcasted on internet as it was one of the stops of the first ever tour covered with satellite livestream.
 Hawaiian Jeff Hubbard won the event defeating Australian Ryan Hardy in the final, Frenchman Pierre-Louis Costes in the semi’s and his brother Dave in the quarters.

-Pierre-Louis Costes managed to beat Guilherme’s record of most consecutive years inside the top 10 last year with 2019 representing his 13th year inside the top 10 (2007-2019).
-He needs to add another 6 years inside the top 10 to beat Guilherme Tâmega’s record of most years inside the top 10.
+Pierre-Louis Costes managed to beat Guilherme’s record of most consecutive years inside the top 10 in 2019, representing that year his 13th year inside the top 10 (2007-2019).
+He needs to add another 3 years inside the top 10 to beat Guilherme Tâmega’s record of most years inside the top 10 (take notice the tour did not run in 2020 and 2021 due to Covid-19).

 Guilherme Tamega holds the record for most world tour wins in different countries with victories across 9 different nations.
 Guilherme won in 9 countries out of 14 countries host of a world tour event and the only country he never competed was in Venezuela, so GT has a 9 out of 13 ratio.
 He won in France (Including overseas departments and territories), Spain, Portugal, Chile, Brazil, United States of America, Japan, Indonesia and Australia, but never won in the Philippines, Mexico, Peru or Puerto Rico.

-Jeff Hubbard and PLC share second place with world tour wins in 8 different countries.
-Jeff Hubbard never participated in the Philippines, but won in 8 of the 13 countries he entered.
-Jeff won in France (Including overseas departments and territories), Portugal, Peru, Chile, USA, Puerto Rico, Mexico and Australia, but never won in Brazil, Venezuela, Spain or Japan.
+Jeff Hubbard never participated in the Philippines, but won in 10 of the 14 countries he entered.
+Jeff won in France (Including overseas departments and territories), Portugal, Peru, Chile, Hawaii, Puerto Rico, Spain, Mexico, South Africa, and Australia, but never won in Brazil, Venezuela or Japan.

-Pierre never participated in the Philippines, Japan, Indonesia or Venezuela, but won in 8 out of the 10 countries he competed.
-PLC won in Spain, Portugal, Chile, Brazil, Peru, Puerto Rico, United States and Australia, but never won in France or Mexico.
+Pierre-Louis Costes never participated in the Philippines, Japan, Indonesia or Venezuela, but won in 9 out of the 12 countries he competed.
+PLC won in Spain, Portugal, Chile, Brazil, Peru, Puerto Rico, United States, Maldives and Australia, but never won in France, Morocco, South Africa or Mexico.

 The countries of France (Including overseas departments and territories) and Spain (Including Canaries and the Basque Country) are the only nations to have won at least a world tour event in each division (Men’s, Women’s, Dropknee, Junior’s).

-The Pro Junior division was only introduced in 2014 and Brazil managed to win 5 world tour events until today producing 4 individual winners.
+The Pro Junior division was only introduced in 2014 and Brazil managed to win 6 world tour events until today producing 5 individual winners amongst the men.
+On the ladies side, Brazil leads with 6 world tour wins and 2 individual winners.

-The United States has dominated the Dropknee division with an incredible record of 25 world tour event wins producing 4 individual winners, all from the islands of Hawaii.
+The United States has dominated the Dropknee division with an incredible record of 36 world tour event wins producing 4 individual winners, all from the islands of Hawaii.
+Australia comes in second with 9 world tour wins and 6 individual winners.

-In the men’s division, Brazil is currently the nation with most world tour event wins managing to win a record of 48 victories between 12 athletes taking in consideration Guilherme Tâmega won half of all the events under the Brazilian flag.
-In second place, Australia won a total of 42 world tour event wins but has produced more individual winners than any other nations with a total of 16 athletes.
-Sitting in third, United States won a total of 36 events.
+In the men’s division, Brazil is currently the nation with most world tour event wins managing to win a record of 49 victories between 13 athletes taking in consideration Guilherme Tâmega won half of all the events (24) under the Brazilian flag.
+In second place, Australia has a total of 41 world tour event wins but has produced more individual winners than any other nations with a total of 16 athletes.
+Sitting in third, United States/Hawaii won a total of 40 world tour events and produced 8 individual winners.
+The top five ends with France, in fourth, with a total of 32 world tour event wins (3 individual), and South Africa, in fifth place, with the sum of 25 world tour events conquered (5 individual).

-All divisions combined, Brazil has won 33 world titles producing 13 individual world champions.
-In second place, the United States managed to win 26 world titles and produced 7 individual world champions all representing the islands of Hawaii.
+All divisions combined, Brazil has won 37 world titles producing 15 individual world champions.
+In second place, the United States managed to win 30 world titles and produced 7 individual world champions all representing the islands of Hawaii.
 Australia is sitting in third place with 9 world titles and 5 individuals world champions (Damian King won in two divisions).
-South Africa is currently sitting in fourth with 8 world titles and 5 individuals world champions (Tristan Roberts won in two divisions).
-In fifth place, France has won 6 world titles and produced 4 individuals world champions.
-Spain is sitting in sixth with 5 world titles for a total of 4 individuals world champions.
-Japan sits at the seventh place with two world titles for the same amount of individual world champions.
-Portugal, Peru and Chile are tied with one world title and individual world champion each.
+South Africa is currently sitting in fourth with 9 world titles and 5 individuals world champions (Tristan Roberts won in two divisions).
+In fifth place, Spain has won 8 world titles and produced 7 individual world champions.
+France is sitting in sixth with 5 world titles for a total of 2 individuals world champions.
+Japan sits in seventh place with 3 world titles for the same amount of individual world champions.

 List of the men’s world tour winners athletes from Australia: